 In a separate lawsuit, Philadelphia Indemnity is suing Richard Alexander (Alex) Murdaugh and Richard Alexander Murdaugh Jr. in federal court.
 The insurance company filed the suit last year formally denying coverage associated with the boat crash lawsuit.

-Documents filed last week state that Philadelphia Indemnity is investigating whether or not the company has to cover Alex Murdaugh in the lawsuit.
+Documents state that Philadelphia Indemnity is investigating whether or not the company has to cover Alex Murdaugh in the lawsuit.

 Two other insurance companies – QBE Specialty and Homeowners of America – have denied Alex Murdaugh coverage in the lawsuit.